CatalysmsServerManager/docs/docs/en/CSMM/self-host/daemonizing.md

 `pm2 start app.js --name csmm`

-There are many more options available in pm2, I suggest you head over to the [pm2 documentation](https://pm2.keymetrics.io/docs/usage/quick-start/) for more info.
+There are many more options available in pm2, we suggest you head over to the [pm2 documentation](https://pm2.keymetrics.io/docs/usage/quick-start/) for more info.

 Afterwards, you'll want to make sure this process gets started on systemboot.